Ibrahim Niass: Life

 Alhaji Abdulmalik Atta - a prince from Okene and the first High Commissioner of Nigeria to the United Kingdom - was one of shaykh Ibrahim's closest disciples as well as the shaykh's father-in-law through his daughter Sayyida Bilkisu.
 Shaykh Ibrahim became a renowned Shaykh al-Tareeqa (Master of the Sufi Order) throughout the Hausa areas of West Africa.
 In the end, he had far disciples outside of Senegal than within it.
 At the time of his death in 1975 in London, England, Shaykh Ibrahim Niass had millions of followers throughout West Africa.

-His branch of the Tijāniyya, Tareeqa al-Tijaniyya al-Ibrahimiyya has become the largest branch in the world.
+His branch of the Tijaniyya, Tariqa al-Tijaniyya al-Naissiyya has become the largest branch in the world.
 After his death the community was led by his closest disciple, Shaykh Aliyy Cisse and Niass' eldest son, Alhaji Abdulahi Ibrahim Niass.
-The current Khalīfa in Medina Baye is his eldest surviving son, Sheikh Ahmad Tijani Niass who became the khalifa in 2010 after the death of his brother khalifa Ahmadu Niass, known as “Daam”, on Tuesday 18 May 2010.
+The current Khalīfa in Medina Baye is his eldest surviving son, Sheikh Muhammad Mahi Niass who became the khalifa in 2020 after the death of his brother Sheikh Ahmed Tidiane Niass, on 2 August 2020.
 Shaykh Ibrahim's role as principal Imam of the Medina Baye mosque has been carried out by the Cisse family.
 While serving as Medina Baay's Imam, Shaykh Hassan Cisse, Shaykh Aliyy Cisse's son and Shaykh Ibrahim's maternal grandson, carried Shaykh Ibrahim's teachings to the United States, United Kingdom and many other western countries.
-Shaykh Hassan Cisse was generally regarded as the leader of Tareeqa al-Tijaniyya al-Ibrahimiyya worldwide until his sudden death in August, 2008.
+Shaykh Hassan Cisse was generally regarded as the leader of Tareeqa al-Tijaniyya al-Niasiyya worldwide until his sudden death in August, 2008.
 Since then, Shaykh Hassan's younger brother Shaykh Tijānī Cisse has been given the position of Medina Baye's Imam.